An advanced professional degree for experienced, spiritually rooted leaders and practitioners

 Highlights of the Doctor of Ministry journey:

-- A distance learning program that permits professionals to live and work anywhere while they study, save for three brief cohort intensives in Berkeley, CA.
+- A distance learning program that permits professionals to live and work anywhere while they study.

 - A flexible program design allowing for different paces to fit the scheduling needs and goals.
 Students can finish as quickly as 25 months or take up to six years to complete the DMin degree.